Deadly Defective Vehicle Accidents

 Defective Vehicle Wrongful Death Claim

 The untimely death of a loved one can have devastating consequences for a family, not only causing heart-wrenching grief but potentially also resulting in a significant financial burden.
-If your loved one died as a result of a defective vehicle accident, you could potentially file a wrongful death lawsuit and recover compensation including:
+If your loved one died because of a defective vehicle accident, you could potentially file a wrongful death lawsuit and recover compensation including:

-• Wages, Income, and benefits from the deceased
+• Wages, income, and benefits the deceased would have earned

 • Loss of companionship